wn-doolittle/caliper-spec/guides/implementation-guide.md

 ## Release Schedule Expectations

-- Core specification to be released at most once a year,
+- Core specification to be released at most once a year
   - new base context is updated

 - Profiles can be extended during year
  - profile is described in core